 Three people could have the same broad social problem, but require different approaches to tackling it.
 One may just need to push themselves to practice more.
 One may need to learn anxiety coping strategies.
 Another may need to spend some therapy sessions exploring their past to root out a deep-seated confidence issue.

-Generally speaking, people with Asperger's benefit most from detailed, specific explanations of how social situations work - they often stumble because they don't know what's expected of them.
+Generally speaking, people with autism benefit most from detailed, specific explanations of how social situations work - they often stumble because they don't know what's expected of them.
 They also get a lot out of practicing how to identify and respond to the kinds of non-verbal signals they don't pick up on as easily as neurotypical people do.
-That's not to say other approaches won't do anything, but knowing you have Asperger's can point you to the methods that are most likely to pay off.
+That's not to say other approaches won't do anything, but knowing you have ASD can point you to the methods that are most likely to pay off.

 A fuller picture of your strengths and weaknesses and how your brain works

 Autism Spectrum Disorder is a developmental difference that causes some interpersonal problems, but can also provide strengths, like the ability to dive deeply into a topic, work well alone, pay attention to details, or stick to your principles.
 Not everyone with ASD is the same, and neither is their mix of advantages and disadvantages, but getting diagnosed may give you a better idea of what areas are easier for you.
 That may be in a general sense - "People on the autism spectrum tend to be good at X", and more specifically - "This cognitive test shows you're personally really good at Y".
 Overall, knowing ASD has its pros and cons helps counter any ideas you may have that you're "all bad" because you've had some social issues in the past.